-The purpose of this study was to examine the teachers' point of view in relation to professional experience and existing orientations toward teaching and learning influenced their implementation of a project-based curriculum (i.e. project-based learning -PBL).
-All the teachers wanted their students to be successful; however, different definitions of success led to quite different approaches toward teaching, and for the most part, these differences appeared to have occurred because of existing orientations the teachers held for teaching their discipline.
+The purpose of the current study is to examine teachers’ point of view regarding how professional experience and existing orientations towards teaching and learning influence their implementation of a curriculum of PBL.
+All teachers want their students to be successful; however, different definitions of success lead to quite different approaches towards teaching.
+For the most part, these differences seem to occur due to teachers’ pre-existing orientations regarding teaching their discipline.
 Implications for professional development taking into account teachers’ orientations and thus their professional experience are discussed, as well as disciplinary challenges to using PBL (Zadok & Voloch, 2018).

-In most cases, principals preferred educators (class tutors) over professional teachers, because of the ecological orientation of educators required by the project, an orientation manifested in the relationships with elements within the school and the community and with parents involved in the PBL projects.
-This led to a situation in which some of the teachers leading PBL projects had the appropriate disciplinary background, such as engineering, programming, and physics, while others, mainly educators, had no relevant background.
+In most cases, principals prefer educators (class tutors) over professional teachers, because of the ecological orientation of educators required by the project.
+This orientation is manifest in the relationships among elements within the school, the community, and parents involved in the PBL projects.
+This can lead to a situation in which some teachers leading learning projects have the appropriate disciplinary background, such as engineering, programming, and physics, while others had no relevant background.

-mutual creative space
+Mutual creative space

-It is something new that based on the negotiation of perceptions, beliefs, attitudes, and behaviors, including mutual learning (BenEzer, 2012).
-Put differently.
-This is a way of creating a universal language.
-The creation of this space should grow out of them that is shared by both teacher and student. they can initiate something new that is shared by both sides. "mutual creative space", as described by benEzer (2012), can enable significant communication and a meaningful encounter between people belonging to different cultures.
-In this potential space, something new is created, and the participants may experience a kind of developmental growth (BenEzer, 2012).
-During a "dialogic moment," it might be created what " mutual creative space."
-In this space, no one fully belongs to any other, but it is also no stranger to any of them.
-It’s Constitutes an opportunity to create an open and equitable cross-cultural encounter, that takes place in an unequal conflictual reality. and deals with worldviews, beliefs, values, attitudes, and behaviors.
-It encourages multi-perspective thinking about the self and the other, Increasing the critical awareness of personal meanings (Ramaekers, 2010).
-The findings of the study indicate that during the project, a "mutual creative space" can be created, which is an opportunity to create an open and equitable inter-teacher encounter between students.
-This "space" encourages a multi-perspective view of the teacher's role, allowing for a space of mutual enrichment.
+Mutual creative space is a concept based on the negotiation of perceptions, beliefs, attitudes, and behaviors, including mutual learning (BenEzer, 2012).
+In other words, this is a way of creating a universal language.
+Teachers and students create this space together.
+A mutual creative space, as described by BenEzer (2012), can enable significant communication and a meaningful encounter between people of different cultures.
+In this potential space, something new is created, and participants may experience developmental growth (BenEzer, 2012).
+During a 'dialogic moment', a mutual creative space may be created.
+In this space, no one fully belongs to another, but neither are they strangers.
+It constitutes an opportunity to create an open and equitable cross-cultural encounter, which takes place within an unequal conflictual reality.
+People may address worldviews, beliefs, values, attitudes, and behaviors.
+It encourages multi-perspective thinking about the self and the other, thus increasing critical awareness of personal meanings (Ramaekers, 2010).
+The findings of this study indicate that during the project, a 'mutual creative space' can be created, which is an opportunity to create an open and equitable interactive encounter between teachers and students and among students.
+This space encourages a multi-perspective view of the teacher's role, allowing for a mutual enrichment.

 2: Methodology

-This research-based on narrative, qualitative research methods (Yosifun 2016), built around teachers' life stories and the insight they provide.
-Searching for the insight via understanding the ways the teachers who perform their duty experience and explain it, from their perspective, and in coordination with their decision making and the interaction with their environment.
+This research is based on narrative and qualitative research methods (Yosifun 2016).
+It is built around teachers’ life stories and the insights they provide into the ways teachers experience and explain their duties, in coordination with their decision-making processes and their interactions with their environment.

-the research questions
+Choice of this method emanates from the objective of the research, which is to examine the perceptions of teachers who are experienced with the PBL approach and its application in schools (Shaked 2003).

-The study of this paper combines two research questions:
+Research questions

-Question 1: what the characterizations of the learning process and the teaching process in courses that follow the Project Based Learning (PBL) in junior high schools.
+The current study addresses two research questions:

-Question 2: how teachers do who teach using project-based learning method, evaluate the contribution of this method from the individual, the professional, and the ecological perspectives.
+Question 1: What are the characteristics of the learning and teaching processes in courses that follow a PBL curriculum in junior high schools?

-Choosing this method emanates from the objective of the research, which is to examine the perception of a teacher who is experienced with the PBL approach and its application in schools (Shaked 2003).
+Question 2: How do teachers do who teach using the PBL method evaluate its contribution from individual, professional, and ecological perspectives?

 2.2 Research tools